Saqlain-Shohrab/Ireland-DTT/README.md

     }
     ```

    Replace the placeholders with your actual question data.
+Be sure to change the 'QuestionType' enum class for matching with type field of the json.

 ### Step 3: Add PNG Files to `drawable` Directory